jadecobra/python_tdd_exercises/TYPE_ERROR.md

 What is a function signature?
 What does it mean to call a function?

-## How to solve the TypeError in functions
+## Solve the TypeError in functions

 ### <span style="color:red">**RED**</span>: make it fail